Gajanan Vijay: Summary

 After seeing the saint run away, Bankatlal Agarwal felt morose, and kept thinking about Sri Gajanan Maharaj.
 His upset behavior was noticed by his father, although Bankatlal dismissed it, due to fear of rejection.
 Bankatlal began scouring Shegaon in search of the saint.
-Banktatlal told his concerns to his elderly neightbour, Ramajipant Deshmukh, who confirmed the saint's divine nature.
+Banktatlal told his concerns to his elderly neighbour, Ramajipant Deshmukh, who confirmed the saint's divine nature.
 Bankatlal finally found Maharaj at a Kirtan by Govindbua Taklikar in the Mahadev temple of Shegaon.
 He denied dakshina offered by Bankatlal, instead asking him for Betel leaves and Bhaakri from the house of a mali.
 He also demonstrated his divine abilities with the fact that the vessel the saint gave to Pitamber, when dipped in unclean stagnant water only gathered clear water.
 The saint was taken to the house of Bankatlal, on the permission of Bhavaniram, father of Bankatlal Agarwal.
 There the saint was offered food, clothes, and other offerings. the saint stayed the night.
 He was bathed by devotees the next morning.
 The saint stayed at Bankatlal's house and devotees chanted his mantra:"Gan Gan Ganat Bote".
 He also vomited 3 seers of food which was offered to him, just like Samarth Ramdas Swami did, previously.
-The author gives a brief summary of the saints daily routine.
+The author gives a brief summary of the saint's daily routine.